IrinaErnst/myapi/README.md

 *****************************************************************************************

 Run the server: foreman start
+heroku login --tail

 *****************************************************************************************
                                     Redis Cloud
 *****************************************************************************************
 To access Redis Cloud Dashboard run: heroku addons:open rediscloud

+To manually enter to database: redis-cli

 SET and GET a key, get your db INFO and FLUSH the db.